How Poor Sleep Influences Your Ability to Lose Weight & Manage Blood Sugars

-The good news is that when these sleep study participants are followed during recovery after sleep debt, the measurements of blood glucose, insulin production, and insulin sensitivity improve.
+Sleep studies show that not enough sleep (e.g. less than 6 hours of sleep) can cause difficulty managing blood glucose - the levels tend to go higher.
+Most sleep studies use 2 - 7 days for testing the effects with reduced sleep time.
+The good news is that when these sleep study participants are followed during recovery, the measurements of blood glucose, insulin production, and insulin sensitivity improve.

 For those of you who experience inadequate sleep, how frequently do you allow yourself to sleep until you wake up, without using an alarm clock?
 If you routinely function on a sleep debt, you could be increasing your risk for diabetes.
 If you already have diabetes, sleep debt could be making it more difficult to manage your diabetes.

 Leptin: acts like an appetite suppressant.
-Level increases after eating and is associated with satiety after a meal.
+Leptin increases after eating and is associated with satiety after a meal.

 Ghrelin: acts like an appetite stimulant.
-Level decreases after eating a meal.
+Ghrelin decreases after eating a meal.